-6.1.
-Determine the theoretical maximum specific gravity of mixture by KT-39 of this manual.

-6.2.
-Determine the specimen thickness, to the nearest 0.001 in (0.01 mm), at approximately quarter points on the periphery of the plug.
+- 6.1.
+Determine the theoretical maximum specific gravity of mixture by KT-39 of this manual. - 6.2.
+Determine the specimen thickness, to the nearest 0.001 in (0.01 mm), at approximately quarter points on the periphery.
 Average the results and record.
 For height, a specimen measuring device can also be used in lieu of averaging.
-Also determine the diameter to the nearest 0.001 in (0.01 mm).
+Also determine the diameter to the nearest 0.001 in (0.01 mm). - 6.3.

-6.3.
 Determine the bulk specific gravity by KT-15, Procedure III of this manual.
-Express volume of specimens in mL.
+Express volume of specimens in mL. - 6.4.

-6.4.
 Calculate air voids by using the following formula:

-% Air Voids = $\frac{100(\text{Theoretical Max.
-S.G.} - \text{Bulk S.G.})}{\text{Theoretical Max.
-S.G.}}$
+% Air Voids = $$\frac{100(Theoretical Max.
+S.G. -Bulk S.G.)}{Theoretical Max.
+S.G.}$$

 6.5.
-Sort specimens into two subsets of three specimens each so the average air voids of the two subsets are approximately equal.
+Sort specimens into two subsets of three specimens each so the average air voids of the two subsets are as equal as mathematically possible.